espocrm/documentation/user-guide/activities-and-calendar.md

 ### Reminders

-Reminders for the task record will be available only if Date Due is specified and it has time part.
+Reminders for the task record will be available only if Date Due is specified.

 ## Calendar